-- An inception meeting with the consultant with the RACIDA and partners to familiarize the parties with each other. - Submission of inception report - Tools development; the consultant shall prepare the necessary tools for the evaluation and submit them to the RACIDA/JUH and partners for review. - Secondary data collection of relevant data through physical or online reviewing of the respective resources by the consultant - Primary data collection by the data collection team through field visit to Mandera, Isiolo, Meru and Embu as well as in Kiambu, Nyeri and Laikipia counties.
-Analysis of data and report writing by the consultant. - Submission of the draft report to RACIDA/JUH and partner by the consultant for reviews and feedback. - Final report submission to RACIDA/JUH and partner by the consultant.
+- An inception meeting with the consultant with the RACIDA and partners to familiarize the parties with each other. - Submission of inception report - Tools development; the consultant shall prepare the necessary tools for the evaluation and submit them to RACIDA/JUH and partners for review. - Secondary data collection of relevant data through physical or online reviewing of the respective resources by the consultant - Primary data collection by the data collection team through field visits to Mandera, Isiolo, Embu, Kiambu and Nairobi counties. - Analysis of data and report writing by the consultant. - Submission of the draft report to RACIDA/JUH and partner by the consultant for reviews and feedback. - Final report submission to RACIDA/JUH and partner by the consultant.